elephantscale/es-training-new/AWS-for-business-analysts/slides/AWS-Overview.md

 ## NASA Video Library Key Features
 * A user interface that automatically scales for PCs, tablets, and mobile phones

-* A search interface that lets people easily find what they’re looking for
+* A search interface that lets people easily find what they're looking for

 * The ability to easily download any media found on the site—or share it on Pinterest, Facebook, Twitter, or Google+.